arielchuri/autozinefier/croak.md

 6. Flex

-**See Red:** Burn personality to Increase attack, damage and crit rolls for 1 round/level.
+**See Red:** Burn personality to Increase attack, damage and crit rolls for 1 round.
 Your armor class is reduced by the same amount.

 ### **Barbarian Table**